fodare/Boris/README.md

 To start the application simply double click on the launcher copied to the Desktop and application should start.

-If you want to regeister the application in Unbuntu lauch pad, move the updated `boris.desktop` file into `/usr/share/applications`.
+If you want to register the application in Unbuntu lauch pad, move the updated `boris.desktop` file into `/usr/share/applications`.